 The Nest Hub Max isn't perfect, and smart features could be better integrated, with the display occasionally struggling to source its own clips or access its own camera during our testing.
 But these are teething issues, and the design and audio capability of the Nest Hub Max make it the deserving recipient of the number one slot on this list.

-Read more: Google Nest Hub Max review
+Read our full review: Google Nest Hub Max review

 The highlight of the latest Echo Show 10 is its rotating screen that can follow you around the room so it’s always within your gaze, whether you’re following a recipe, making a video call, or watching Prime Video .